mdovhopo/Scop_42/README.md

 # Scop_42
 OpenGL project by 42

-This project written using C99 and OpenGL 4.1 with GLSL 4.1
+This project is written using C99 and OpenGL 4.1 with GLSL 4.1

 First you need to obtain copy of this repository